Aristotle’s Model of Communication Example Situation, Elements, and Explanation. Advantages and Disadvantages of Aristotle’s Model of Communication.

 Aristotle’s Model of Communication

-Aristotle’s communication model refers to the linear communication theory focusing on five elements: speaker, speech, occasion, audience, and effect.
-Greek great scientist Aristotle introduced this one-way communication model in 300 B.C. that mainly focuses on the speech or the message.
-So it is known as Aristotle’s communication model or Aristotelian model.
-The Aristotelian model is one of the most recognized communication models globally, emphasizing the speaker’s role in making a powerful speech.
+Aristotle's communication model refers to the linear communication theory focusing on five elements: speaker, speech, occasion, audience, and effect.
+Greek great scientist Aristotle introduced this most famous communication model in 300 B.C. that mainly focuses on the speech or the message.
+Hence, it is known as Aristotle's communication model or Aristotelian model.
+The Aristotelian model is one of the most recognized communication models globally, emphasizing the speaker's role in making a powerful speech.
 The Aristotle model focuses on public speaking, including how the speaker delivers a message to the audience.
 As this model was proposed before 300 B.C., it is regarded as the first communication model.
 Aristotle was a well-known Greek scientist and philosopher born in 384 BC in Stagira on the northern frontier of Classical Greece.

-The most common three types of communication models are linear, interactive, and transactional.
-Aristotle’s communication theory is the initial linear model followed by Shannon-Weaver and Lasswell’s communication model.
-The author explains the model, including elements, examples, and advantages and disadvantages.
+The three types of communication models are linear, interactive, and transactional.
+Aristotle's communication theory is the initial linear model followed by Shannon-Weaver and Lasswell's communication model.

 Aristotle’s Linear Model of Communication